-POSSIBLE FLUCTUATIONS IN OCCUPANCY LEVELS.
+Possible Fluctuations in Occupancy Levels.
 A substantial portion of the Company's revenues are generated under facility management contracts that specify per diem payments based upon occupancy rates (some of which provide guaranteed minimum occupancy levels), while a substantial portion of the Company's cost structure is fixed.
 Under a per diem rate structure, a decrease in occupancy rates could cause a decrease in revenue and profitability.
-Average facility occupancy rates in Fiscal 2000 and Fiscal 1999 were 97%; however, there can be no assurance that occupancy rates will not decrease below these percentages in the future.
-See Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company's 2000 Annual Report to Shareholders.
+Average facility occupancy rates were approximately 97% in Fiscal 2001 and Fiscal 2000; however, there can be no assurance that occupancy rates will not decrease below these percentages in the future.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" included herein.